Snollo Sleep Tracker FAQ

 Does Apple Watch track snoring?

 No — Apple Watch does not natively record or detect snoring sounds.
 Apple Watch uses its accelerometer to detect breathing disturbances during sleep, but it does not use a microphone to capture audio.
-Third-party apps like Snollo pair your iPhone's microphone with Apple Watch heart rate and motion data to provide comprehensive snore tracking: Snollo records and analyzes sounds on-device using Core ML, then correlates them with your Apple Watch sleep stage data for a full picture of your night.
+Third-party apps like Snollo pair your iPhone's microphone with Apple Watch heart rate and motion data through Apple Health: Snollo classifies sounds on your iPhone, then correlates them with the Apple Watch sleep stage data for a full picture of your night.

 Which sleep app is most private?